madhavarshney/webpack-serve/README.md

 Type: `Koa`

-An instance of a `Koa` application, extended with a `server` property, and `stop` method, which is used to programatically stop the server.
+An instance of a `Koa` application, extended with a `server` property, and `stop` method, which is used to programmatically stop the server.

 ### `result.on`